-Is Humidifier in Furnace Good or Bad?
+Is A Humidifier in Furnace Good or Bad?
 The Pros & Cons

-A humidifier attached to furnace There are several of each, but as always, when a product has more pros than cons, then it is a good product.
+A humidifier attached to a furnace has its benefits and cons.
+There are several of each, but as always, when a product has more pros than cons, then it is a good product.

 Having the right level of moisture in your home is extremely important.
 Dry air has unbearable side effects on your health.

-Such problems include respiratory complications, itchy skin and dry eyes among others.
-Dry air can cause nasty damages on your wooden furniture, fittings and floors.
+Such problems include respiratory complications, itchy skin, and dry eyes, among others.
+Dry air can cause nasty damage to your wooden furniture, fittings, and floors.

 To this far, what you know is that a furnace humidifier is different from a portable humidifier.
-For the whole house one, you will have to install it as part of your heating system.
+For the whole house, you will have to install it as part of your heating system.

-For the portable units, you just need to place it somewhere in your room, plug it in and switch it on, of course after adding water to the tank.
+For a portable unit, you just need to place it somewhere in your room, plug it in, and switch it on, of course, after adding water to the tank.

-As the furnace heats the air and releases it into he house, it is humidified, thus coming in at the right humidity.
+As the furnace heats the air and releases it into the house, it is humidified, thus coming in at the right humidity.

-Since the heating system supplies air to all rooms, it means you do not have to buy a humidifier for every room.
+Since the heating system supplies air to all rooms, you do not have to buy a humidifier for every room.

 Humidifier attached to furnace pros